 All applicants are subject to the same selection process and criteria regardless of which partner NHS Trust they are based in.

 Please note: the only entry to the programme is through Clearing House application and subsequent selection procedure.
 All trainees must undertake the full programme.
-APL or APEL does not apply.
+RPCL or RPEL does not apply.

-Candidates who meet the essential criteria (see person specification) will be invited to attend a written screening exercise: a computer-based task that aims to assess writing ability, communication skills, and broader critical thinking.
+Candidates who meet the essential criteria (see Person Specification) including supportive references, one of which MUST be from a current employer, will be invited to attend a written screening exercise: a 45-minute computer-based task that aims to assess writing ability, communication skills, and broader critical thinking.

-The application forms and references of candidates who have passed the written test will then be rated and ranked by a short-listing panel, comprised of programme staff and clinicians from our partner Trusts, who assess applications for evidence of academic ability, relevant experience, motivation, aptitude, and suitability for training, related to the selection criteria.
+The application forms and references of candidates who have passed the written test will, if necessary, be rated and ranked by a short-listing panel, comprised of programme staff and clinicians from our partner trusts, who assess applications for evidence of academic ability, relevant experience, motivation, aptitude, and suitability for training, related to the selection criteria.
 The highest ranked candidates who have passed the written test will be invited for interview.

-The date for the selection written screening exercise is fixed and will take place on Saturday 3 March 2018 at the University of Lincoln.
+The date for the selection written screening exercise is fixed.
+It will take place on Saturday 29 February 2020 at the University of Lincoln.